Muhammed-Nawfal/Muhammed-Nawfal/README.md

 # 👋 Hi there, I'm Muhammed Nawfal

-🎓 Computer Science student (graduating 2026) who loves writing codes than blogs.
+🎓 Computer Science student (graduating 2026) who fell in love with writing codes since 2018.
 💻 Aspiring Tech Enthusiast — I had built, building and will be building interesting web and mobile apps.
 ☕ Fuelled by RedBull, Git commits, merge faults and Runtime errors.